ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 One way to improve the availability of your Serve application is to spread deployment replicas across multiple nodes so that you still have enough running replicas to serve traffic even after a certain number of node failures.

-By default, Serve soft spreads all deployments replicas but it has a few limitations:
+By default, Serve soft spreads all deployment replicas but it has a few limitations:

 * It's a soft and best-effort spread and there is no guarantee that the spread is perfectly even.